vmanamino/open-news-digest/README.md

-# Capstone Angular project
+# Capstone Angular Project

-Uses the NY Times, Guardian, and Die Zeit APIs to create a curated news content site for discovery and research.
-Eventually, an additional API will be developed to send emails and track clicks.
+This is news retrieval and email service using the NY Times and Guardian APIs to create a curated news content site for discovery and research.

+It comprises an AngularJS app for news retrieval, and a Rails API for the email service.

 instructions: